Dushess/PD2map_CapitolSavingsBank/README.md

 + event (75% chance in 15-40 seconds, if we placed keycards with interval > 2 seconds): GenSec calls us on security chief/manager's phone.
 We have 15 seconds to respond or alarm goes off.
 1 second (or 0) action to patch Bain on line.
 He tells a 'short story' about what happened here and why timelock is activated 'occasionally'.
 2 variants of phrases and answers, random selection in each of category.
 Marked in voicelines list file.
 Each has separation to good and bad ending.
   + (Both variants) Operator satisfied and tell one of phrases, we ending the conversation same way.
 Then we can continue.
 If not, operator sends 2 additional guards on a car (40% chance, if we has more than 1 civilians killed).
   + Variant 1 (breaking keycard panel) has option to make them fools with costuming and confirming the story.
-  + Variant 2 (faulty timelock test) is not, continuing is loud only. >>>Semi-fixed variations for this event.
+  + Variant 2 (faulty timelock test) is not, continuing is loud only. -- Semi-fixed variations for this event.
 Described in dedicated section below.
 + 6th objective: wait for timelock and then enter the codes on drums (12 seconds action).
 And then open up the door with main handle (1 second action).
 + 7th objective: secure the loot and escape.